 You are using an outdated browser.
 Please upgrade your browser to improve your ReverbNation experience.

 Welcome!
 We are X-RAY IMIJ: (Ray Gervato on Guitar & Vocals, Jeff Summerton on Bass, and Mitch Phillippe on Drums) A South New Jersey trio dedicated to recapturing both the studio and live sound of the legendary Jimi Hendrix Experience.
 Sure, we do not LOOK like "The Experience," or DRESS like them, or USE exclusively their specific gear, but yes, we do make a true effort to SOUND like them.
 Our passion and respect for their music has led us to an honest claim at the attempted replication of much of the unique music that they wrote, played, and covered.
-(We DO play some...of Jimi's "Band Of Gypsy's" trio as well) ~

-if to say thank you, a perfectly clear day suddenly saw stormclouds roll in- AS the LIVE Hendrix music began to ring out...It never did rain on the stage or on the huge outdoor audience.
-But there was just something spiritual "in the air" ...as the hair on the back of my neck just stood up... when Randy Hansen (who I later met in 2011 and reminded him about this) freely pointing to the sky, as each *lightning bolt struck the nearby horizon!
-Yes, at that moment and concert, it felt to me... like Jimi was providing not only a "thank you" to his family, (AND the special effects with the DRY lightning bolts), but ALSO...an *ironic LIVE album cover OF his "Midnight Lightning" LP!!! *THAT "experience" in Jimi's hometown of Seattle, lit an inspirational fire in me that surely has remained scorched upon my memory. ~
+I didn't know 20 years ago when I visited Jimi's grave right after a thunderstorm, that I would one day form this tribute band.
+It just took a while for that "image" to come into true focus.
+In 1995, in Seattle I saw 2/3 of "The Experience" at a reunion show featuring Randy Hansen as Jimi.
+This was THE celebration Jimi's family put on, as they had finally secured the rights back to his music royalties, 25 years after his death! *Right on cue, as if to say thank you, a perfectly clear day suddenly saw stormclouds roll in- AS the LIVE Hendrix music began to ring out...(It never did rain on the stage or on the huge outdoor audience).
+But there was just something spiritual "in the air" ...as the hair on the back of my neck just stood up... whenever Randy Hansen (who I later met in 2011 and reminded him about this :) would freely point to the sky, as each *lightning bolt struck the nearby horizon!
+Yes, at that moment and concert, it felt to me... like Jimi was providing not only a "thank you" to his family, the special effects (with the DRY lightning bolts), **but ALSO...an ironic LIVE album cover OF his LP "Midnight Lightning!!!"
+THAT "experience" in Jimi's hometown of Seattle, *lit an inspirational fire in me that surely has remained scorched upon my memory ever since. ~

 Oddly, about ten years prior in the 80's *I had a VERY vivid dream about Jimi...where outside my bedroom window on my neighbors porch roof, he was jamming heavily IN a storm -like on a stage -about nine feet off the ground.
-(Then we hung out and laughed & got stoned in the dream!) *What I am about to say truly happened about 3 days later: I was 25 feet from THAT porch sleeping in my room again in the daytime, when a bolt of lightning hit that very porch (the stage) and literally, blew me out of bed!!...I was jolted awake to hear thunder rolling away, looked out the window, and saw smoke coming out of a hole at that porch's foundation- where just a few days prior Jimi was jamming in my dream! **The first thing that "struck me" consciously awake again WAS, THAT dream I had just had 3 days prior!!! ...And so goes the spark that ignited my TRUE interest in the universal music and story of Jimi Hendrix.
-(Oh, I almost forgot..... my neighbor's stereo componants all got completely fried -BTW :) ~
+(Then we hung out and laughed & got stoned in the dream!) *What I am about to say truly happened about 3 days later: I was 25 feet from THAT porch sleeping in my room again in the daytime, when a bolt of lightning hit that very porch (the stage) and literally, blew me out of bed!!...I was jolted awake to hear thunder rolling away, looked out the window, and saw smoke coming out of a hole at the porch's foundation- where just a few days prior Jimi was jamming in my dream! **The first thing that "struck me" (consciously awake again) WAS, THAT dream I had just had 3 days prior!!! ...And so goes the *spark that ignited my TRUE interest in the universal music and story of Jimi Hendrix.
+(BTW: I almost forgot...my neighbor's stereo componants all got completely fried! :) ~